Pop Culture Madness!

 The Monkees sold more records than The Beatles and Rolling Stones combined in 1967.

-The McDonald's Big Mac sandwich had two previous names, both of which failed in the marketplace: the Aristocrat, which consumers found difficult to pronounce and understand, and Blue Ribbon Burger.
+The McDonald’s Big Mac sandwich had two previous names failing in the marketplace: the Aristocrat, which consumers found difficult to pronounce and understand, and Blue Ribbon Burger.
 The Big Mac debuted at a Uniontown, Pennsylvania restaurant this year, selling for 45 cents.

-Having been tested in a few outlets, 7-11's Slurpees became avaiable in all locations in 1967.
+Having been tested in a few outlets, 7-11’s Slurpees became available in all locations in 1967.

 There are no current statistics on religion in Tanzania.
-Home to many faiths, its census hasn't asked about religion since this year in order to avoid fights over which was the biggest.
+Home to many faiths, its census hasn’t asked about religion since this year to avoid fights over which was the biggest.

-The 'Shag Harbor UFO Crash' in Nova Scotia, Canada was one of the few such incidents where a Government agency formally declared UFO involvement.
+The ‘Shag Harbor UFO Crash’ in Nova Scotia, Canada, was one of the few incidents where a Government agency formally declared UFO involvement.

 S.E.
-Hinton wrote The Outsiders when she was only 15 years old and it has sold 500k copies a year since 1967.
+Hinton wrote The Outsiders when she was only 15 years old and has sold 500k copies yearly since 1967.

-According to Haribo, the green gummy bears are strawberry (not lime) and that the red ones are raspberry.
+Haribo says green gummy bears are strawberry (not lime), and red is raspberry.

 South African doctor Christiaan Barnard performed the first heart transplant.